-Assets and liabilities in foreign currencies are translated into sterling at the rates of exchange ruling at the statement of financial position date.
+Assets and liabilities in foreign currencies are translated into sterling at the rates of exchange ruling at the balance sheet date.
 Transactions in foreign currencies are translated into sterling at the rate of exchange ruling at the date of transaction.
 Exchange differences are taken into account in arriving at the operating result.